Peel-and-Eat Boiled Shrimp with Cocktail Sauce

 Simmered in beer and Old Bay, these Maryland-style peel n’ eat boiled shrimp are easy to make and fun to eat.

-One of my family’s favorite summer pastimes is eating at ramshackle seafood shacks, where we sit around brown paper-covered picnic tables and feast on peel-and-eat boiled shrimp.
-Even better is recreating this experience at home in the backyard.
-Boiled shrimp are not only incredibly quick and easy to make but also so much fun to eat.
+A summer tradition my family loves is eating at seafood shacks, where we sit around brown paper-covered picnic tables and feast on peel-and-eat boiled shrimp and crab cakes.
+Even better is recreating this experience with a seafood boil in the backyard.
+Boiled shrimp are not only incredibly quick and easy to make but also so much fun to eat!
 My favorite way to prepare them is Maryland-style: simmered in beer and Old Bay seasoning with homemade cocktail sauce on the side.
 You’ll be amazed by how much cooking shrimp in the shell maximizes flavor and helps retain moisture (it’s also less work for the cook!).
-A word to the wise: be sure to buy raw shrimp instead of pre-cooked.
-This is a very common mistake, and cooking shrimp twice will result in very tough shrimp.
+The shrimp pairs beautifully with Chesapeake corn, tomatoes, and basil or any number of summery corn dishes.

-What You’ll Need to Make Peel-and-Eat Boiled Shrimp with Cocktail Sauce
+What You’ll Need To Make Peel-And-Eat Boiled Shrimp With Cocktail Sauce

-Step-by-Step Instructions
+Step-By-Step Instructions

 Step 1: Make the Boiled Shrimp

-Combine the beer, water, butter, and Old Bay in a large pot.
+Combine the beer, water, butter, and Old Bay in a large pot or Dutch oven.

 Bring the broth to a boil.